 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Second half of July 2021 storm observing roundup
+Second half of July 2021 storm photography roundup

 Here's a short blog post covering a couple of local events during the second half of July 2021.

 July 25: Daybreak storms in the STL metro

 Models had been insistent on overnight storms to our north dissipating well before reaching the I-70 corridor at daybreak Sunday.
 Instead, the storms defied expectations and persisted all the way through the St. Louis metro area.
 Lightning activity was above-average, but mostly embedded deep in the heavy rain cores of these slow-moving storms.
 These two captures were just north of Trenton, IL in the morning twilight.

 July 29: Overnight storms in the STL Metro-East

 Once again, storms overperform from model expectations.
 Lightning-active cells fired just south of the I-72 corridor before sunset, and maintained intensity through the St. Louis metro after midnight.
 I started northwest of Greenfield, IL as new storms produced bolts-from-the-blue, but trees, hills and tall corn prevented me from finding a clear view before this activity ceased.
 I dropped south to Edwardsville to await storms across the river to the west after dark.
 A briefly-supercellular updraft went up ahead of this activity at Alton, producing lots of high-altitude intracloud discharges above some interesting low-level structure.